 Dogs are, by nature, very social creatures.
-When they’re left to fend for themselves for long periods of time, particularly during the day, “they’re more likely to create their own enrichment,” says Arthur Hazelwood, a certified professional dog trainer and senior director of the ASPCA Adoption Center.
+When they’re left to fend for themselves for long periods of time, particularly during the day, “they’re more likely to create their own enrichment,” says Arthur Hazlewood, a certified professional dog trainer and senior director of the ASPCA Adoption Center.
 This can take the form of incessant barking, destructive chewing, or depression.
 How to mitigate such behaviors?
 Follow these tips:

 Provide morning exercise

-“Exercise prior to leaving a dog alone is a good way to set you and your pet up for success,” says Hazelwood.
+“Exercise prior to leaving a dog alone is a good way to set you and your pet up for success,” says Hazlewood.
 Get your pup panting, preferably off-leash, to tire it out and encourage dozing instead of destroying when you’re not home.

 Create a cozy corner

 Dogs exhibiting signs of separation anxiety may draw comfort from being confined to a small space where they feel safe.
 Some small dogs enjoy being crated; larger dogs can be kept in a small room, or a larger one that’s been sectioned off with a baby or pet gate.
-“It’s a good idea, though, to first acclimate your pet to the room or space,” says Hazelwood.
+“It’s a good idea, though, to first acclimate your pet to the room or space,” says Hazlewood.
 Load it with positive associations (providing treats and having playtime there, for example) so your furry friend will, at the very least, tolerate your time apart.